yaanno/budapest-py/README.md

 ### pip

-[pip](http://pypi.python.org/pypi/pip/) is a great and nice package management tool that deserver attention from every Python developer, so lets put it into the site-packages immediately:
+[pip](http://pypi.python.org/pypi/pip/) is a great and nice package management tool that deserve attention from every Python developer, so lets put it into the site-packages immediately:
     easy_install pip